 When managers can communicate effectively, including listening attentively and respectfully to their reports, conversations will naturally become more collaborative.
 Team members will become empowered to share their feedback, trusting that their manager will take it into account when supporting their performance.

 The recent oversaturation of meetings may prompt managers to believe that check-in meetings are just another waste of time.
-But meaningful check-ins focused on the work and what the employee needs to get their work done can build up vital trust.
-And trust between an employee and their supervisor is the key that truly unlocks employee potential.
+However, meaningful check-ins focused on the work and what the employee needs to get their work done can build up vital trust.
+Trust between an employee and their supervisor is the key to truly unlocking employee potential.

 When managers and employees communicate frequently in one-on-ones, they create a foundation of trust that empowers them to communicate honestly and collaborate as equals working toward the same goals.